French Bread In One Hour

 How do I store this bread?

 I actually store my bread in bread bags.
 They are disposable and very inexpensive.
-Remember, this bread doesn’t have any preservatives so it will only be good for about 1-2 days sitting on your countertop.
-Bread Bags We love homemade bread and appreciate that it doesn’t have all the chemicals, including no preservatives, but it does prompt us to eat it faster.
+Remember, this bread doesn’t contain any preservatives, so it will only be good for about 1-2 days when stored on your countertop.
+My favorite: Bread Bags.
+We love homemade bread and appreciate that it doesn’t contain all the chemicals, including no preservatives, but it does prompt us to eat it more quickly.

 Can I freeze the dough?

 I can’t recommend it because I haven’t tried freezing the dough.
-You have to remember, commercial bread companies have preservatives to freeze the dough.
+You must remember that commercial bread companies use preservatives to prevent the dough from freezing.

 Can I make French Bread Pizza with one of these loaves?

 Absolutely, slice a loaf after baking it lengthwise.
 Scoop some pizza sauce on the halves, and top with slices of pepperoni, chopped onions, sliced olives, green onions, and chopped tomatoes.
-Bake at (400°F) = (204°C) degrees until the cheese is melted.
+Bake at 400°F = (204°C) until the cheese is melted.

 How do I reheat my French Bread?

-Do I need a Baguette or French bread pan?
+Do I need a Baguette or a French bread pan?

 No, I used a cookie sheet for years.
 You do not need a special pan to make this recipe.